Scroll to content

 • No one will be forced to take part in a discussion.

-• Only correct/agreed names for body parts will be used.
+• Only correct/agreed-upon names for body parts will be used.

-• Meanings of words will be explained in a sensible and factual way.
+• Meanings of words will be explained sensibly and factually.

-• The use of a question box may help to lessen embarrassment of asking questions.
+• The use of a question box may help to lessen the embarrassment of asking questions.

 • The appropriate person to answer that question is the parent.

-• The question can be discussed one to one after class.
+• The question can be discussed one-on-one after class.

 Resources:

-Age and cultural backgrounds of the pupils are regarded in relation to images used.
+Age and cultural backgrounds of the pupils are regarded in the images used.

 Assessment & Evaluation of Learning and Teaching

-Assessment of RSHE is conducted through the monitoring and observation of pupils’ learning with reference to the following:
+Assessment of RSHE is conducted through the monitoring and observation of pupils’ learning concerning the following:

 • Knowledge and understanding gained.